Treatment Referral Resources

 Our admissions process is designed with referring professionals in mind, and involves thorough assessment and information-sharing to ensure a holistic picture of the patient’s medical, psychological and social status.
 Our team involves you throughout the treatment process so you become educated, focused and knowledgeable about how to treat this illness and support the recovery of patients and families struggling with an eating disorder.

-You have three ways to make a referral
+You have four ways to make a referral

 - Contact our master’s level Clinical Assessment staff at 1-877-825-8584